maeklong/maeklong.github.io/Juniper/JNCDA.md

 + The chassis cluster uses a fabric link between the two nodes.
 + The chassis cluster nodes can be located in different cities.
 + **Feedback : To form a chassis cluster you must use a fabric link between the two nodes and the two nodes can be located in different cities.**
++ The chassis cluster uses a control link between the two nodes.
++ The chassis cluster must contain two identical SRX Series devices.
++ **Feedback : To form a chassis cluster you must use a control link between both nodes and both nodes must be the same SRX Series devices.
+Note that the interface arrangement should be the same, but the chassis cluster will form if the interface arrangement is different.**

 ### campus network design
 + distribution of users